Leaf & yard waste collection information

-leaf bag that says "Brown Bag it"Once in the Spring and again in the Fall, place your leaves, bundled branches, and garden waste out for curbside collection.
-Look for the leaf symbol on your waste collection calendar for your leaf and yard waste collection day.
+On special collection days in the Spring and the Fall, you can place your leaves, bundled branches, and garden waste out for curbside collection.
+Look for the leaf symbol on your waste collection calendar for your leaf and yard waste collection days.

-• Use only Kraft (paper) bags.
-Kraft bags are available at most hardware and grocery stores, are biodegradable and can be placed directly into the compost pile.
+- Use only Kraft (paper) bags, which are available at most hardware and grocery stores, are biodegradable and will break down in the Landfill's compost pile

-• Bundled branches and sticks tied with rope or twine are also accepted.
-Bundles must be less than 1 metre (39 inches) long and 61 cm (24 inches) in diameter, and weigh less than 18 kg (40 lbs).
+- Bundled branches and sticks tied with rope or twine must be under 1 metre (39 inches) long and 61 cm (24 inches) around, and weigh less than 18 kg (40 lbs)

-You can also deliver compostable materials such as leaves, shrubs and branches directly to the Landfill's compost area (grass clippings are not accepted).
+You can also deliver compostable materials such as leaves, shrubs and branches directly to the Landfill's compost area - but grass clippings are not accepted.

 The leaf and yard waste produces well-aged and screened compost, which is given free of charge to Thunder Bay residents when available.
 Watch for announcements.
 This compost is ideal for landscaping, lawns and flower gardens.

-Outside of the Spring and Fall Leaf & Yard Waste collections, bundled branches may be placed out with your curbside waste and recycling collection at any time of year.
+Outside of the Spring and Fall Leaf and Yard Waste collections, bundled branches may be placed out with your curbside garbage collection at any time of year.

 Other yard waste (for example, grass clippings, which are not accepted in the City's composting program) placed out for collection at these times must be packaged in plastic garbage bags.
 We encourage residents to compost these materials themselves, rather than sending them to the landfill.